Laying out a rational framework for developing your trading system by dissecting trading logic, step by step.

-Standardizing how trading strategies are defined enabled the development of the Superalgos Desktop App, a piece of open-source software that helps traders fully automate their work.
+Standardizing how trading strategies are defined enabled the development of the Superalgos Platform, a piece of open-source software that helps traders fully automate their work.

 The Superalgos Desktop App is a client app running on user's machines, removing all trust requirements (no need to trust a third party with funds, API Keys or strategies).

 Traders may build strategies in a visual setting (no coding required) and test their performance in real-time through a simulation engine with historical (backtesting) and up-to-date (paper-trading) market data.
 Once happy with the simulation output, traders may deploy their strategies as fully automated trading bots, and trade live.

 Join our Telegram to engage with other users and the developers behind the project.

 Acknowledgment: Thanks to Andreja Cobeljic for his technical review/editing.

 Disclaimer: I am not a financial advisor and this is not financial advice.
 I share strategies and my own trading experiences as a means to disseminate knowledge.
 You are responsible for whatever you choose to do with the information I share.

 Disclosure: The author is a core team member of the Superalgos Project.